lukejagodzinski/meteor-astronomy-docs/docs/features.md

 You can define the order in which validation will take place.

-**Validation on direct collection access**

-Astronomy gives you a way of performing validation on documents insert and update when directly accessing collection.

 **Simple validation**

 The Simple Validators module is an extension of the Validators module.
 It just allows to create validation rules in the form of string instead of functions.
 However, this approach limits some functionalities.
 To use this module you have add it to your project `meteor add jagi:astronomy-simple-validators`.
 You don't have to add the `jagi:astronomy-validators` module when using Simple Validators.

 **Relations**

-*NOTE: This module is a work in progress and you're using it at your own risk.*
+*NOTE: This is an experimental module and you're using it at your own risk.*

 The Relations module allows defining relations between documents of different classes.
 Thanks to that, we can easily fetch related documents.
 We can create one to one, one to many, and many to many relations.
 To use this module you have to add it to your project `meteor add jagi:astronomy-relations`.

 **Query Builder**

-*NOTE: This module is a work in progress and you're using it at your own risk.*
+*NOTE: This is an experimental module and you're using it at your own risk.*

 The Query Builder module is an abstraction layer for accessing data in your database.
 To use this module you have to add it to your project `meteor add jagi:astronomy-query-builder`.